When is Assortment Optimization Optimal?: Problem Definition and Sequence of Relaxations

 \section{Problem Definition and Sequence of Relaxations}

 There is a seller with $n$ items, denoted by $N=\{1,\ldots,n\}$.
 Each item $j\in N$ must be sold at its commonly-known, exogenously-given price $r_j\ge0$.

 There is a single buyer who is willing to purchase at most one item from $N$.
 The private type of the buyer is given by an ordered subset of $N$, indicating the items they are willing to purchase, in decreasing order of preference.
-For example, if the type is $(1,3)$, then the buyer's first choice is to pay $r_1$ for item~1, second choice is to pay $r_3$ for item~3, and third choice is to purchase nothing at all; the buyer is not willing to consider other items.
 We will refer to the type as a \textit{list} $\ell$, which is assumed to be a strictly ordered subset of $N$.

 The buyer's type is drawn from a commonly-known \textit{list distribution}, given by a support $\cL$ of ordered subsets and a probability $p(\ell)$ for each list $\ell\in\cL$.
 We will refer to the list distribution using $p$, which satisfies $\sum_{\ell\in\cL}p(\ell)=1$.